 Giving out your information can lead to drained bank accounts or even identity theft.

 4. Avoid Strange Attachments or Unfamiliar Links

 5. Seem Too Good To Be True?
-It is.
+It Probably Is.

 Another sign of a dangerous spam email is when the content seems too good to be true – often in the form of a promise for large sums of money or unprompted offers for advertisement opportunities.
 Such emails are almost always phishing schemes trying to collect bank account information from the recipient.

 The goal of an email that seems too good to be true is to encourage the recipient to click a link and provide their bank account information – a classic phishing scam.
 These scams come in many forms, including the story about the government owing you money in Example #4.